snow6oy/recurrink/README.md

 ### TODO
-- add Inkscape palettes
-- see palette stabilo
+- Fix palette commit with author:human default and pmk.makeUnique
 - CLEN is always 6 !
 Any value divisible by 9 will do
   18 27 36 45 54 63 72 81
+- model.layout needs to be ported to explode b1 onto grid
 - make SVGs with layers that idraw can plot
-- model.layout needs to be ported
+- add flatten to not bft
-- All validation should be done by Shape
 - implement new YAML by extending TmpFile
-- add flatten to not bft
 - produce a YAML from Flatten and stop toggling
+- shape validation should be done by Shape
 - resolve flatten errors by using Don Cooke theory and check results
 - Gnomon defect when SW and NE guides.
 Try anti-clockwise?

+- ~add Inkscape palettes see palette stabilo~
 - ~Square Ring defect. small square makes invalid Polygon~
 - ~Layer can only make valid Shapely geometries!~
 - ~Add new flatten shapes to codebase~